Skip to main content

 Also known as: paralysis by analysis, overthinking the swing

-Analysis paralysis is trying to consciously monitor too many mechanical details during a swing at once, which interferes with the largely automatic motion a well-practiced swing is supposed to be.
+Analysis paralysis is trying to consciously monitor too many mechanical details during a swing at once.
+This interferes with the largely automatic motion a well-practiced swing is supposed to be.

 A golf swing happens in about a second, which leaves almost no time for genuine conscious control of individual body parts once it starts.
-A well-grooved swing runs largely on automatic motor programs built through practice, and analysis paralysis occurs when a golfer tries to override that automaticity by consciously tracking several mechanical checkpoints — grip, takeaway, wrist hinge, hip turn, tempo — at the same time during the actual swing.
+A well-grooved swing runs largely on automatic motor programs built through practice, and analysis paralysis occurs when a golfer tries to override that automaticity by consciously tracking several mechanical checkpoints.
+This means grip, takeaway, wrist hinge, hip turn, tempo.
+This means at the same time during the actual swing.
 The result is usually a stiffer, more hesitant, and less coordinated motion than the golfer's normal, less self-conscious swing.

-Analysis paralysis often shows up right after a lesson or a detailed video review session packed with useful information: the golfer, eager to apply everything at once, tries to consciously manage every point discussed simultaneously, and performance temporarily gets worse rather than better even though the feedback itself was accurate.
+Analysis paralysis often shows up right after a lesson or a detailed video review session packed with useful information.
+This means the golfer, eager to apply everything at once, tries to consciously manage every point discussed at the same time, and performance temporarily gets worse rather than better even though the feedback itself was accurate.

-The standard remedy is separating analysis from execution: absorb detailed feedback and work on it deliberately in slow, isolated practice reps away from the ball, but narrow down to a single simple swing thought — or none at all — once actually swinging at speed, especially on the course.
+The standard remedy is separating analysis from execution.
+This means absorb detailed feedback and work on it deliberately in slow, isolated practice reps away from the ball.
+But narrow down to a single simple swing thought.
+This means or none at all.
+This means once actually swinging at speed, especially on the course.

 After a detailed video lesson covering five different points, a golfer tries to consciously manage all five during their next round and hits noticeably worse than before the lesson, despite the feedback being accurate.